nowaythatworked/auth-astro/README.md

 </body>
 </html>
 ```
-### With @auth/astro's Components
+### With auth-astro's Components

-Alternatively, you can use the `SignIn` and `SignOut` button components provided by `@auth/astro/components` importing them into your Astro [component's script](https://docs.astro.build/en/core-concepts/astro-components/#the-component-script)
+Alternatively, you can use the `SignIn` and `SignOut` button components provided by `auth-astro/components` importing them into your Astro [component's script](https://docs.astro.build/en/core-concepts/astro-components/#the-component-script)

 ```jsx
 ---